WHAT TO DO IN BERN

 Mid-Range Hotel: I stayed at the 3-star hotel Goldener Schlüssel for 1 night which is located in the city center/old town.

 The old town is also my tip to stay in Bern.
 Though my hotel room was pretty small though, no direct (and free) parking options and the breakfast was simple, the location was perfect and made up for it.

 It was also pet-friendly (I had my dog with me).
 There are bigger rooms available though – check out rates here.

 Luxury Hotel: If you are looking for a 5-star luxury place to stay, Bellevue Palace is probably the best place to stay for your Bern trip.
 It is centrally located and is great for those who like to indulge in luxury.
 To check out rates click here.

 Budget Hotel: Switzerland is no budget-friendly place and Bern is no exception.
 B&B im Klee is not directly located in the city center but probably a good place if you have to watch your budget more closely.
 Check out rates here.

-How to Get Around in Bern
+How to Get Around in 1 Day in Bern

 Bern, as basically all of Switzerland, has a pretty great public transportation system and getting around by bus and tram would be the best option.
 You can get anywhere easily.
 If you book a hotel you will get a card that allows you to use public transportation for free.